SixArm/mast-cell-help/topics/epinephrine-injection-usp-auto-injector/index.md

 Source: https://epinephrineautoinject.com/

-Epinephrine Injection, USP Auto-Injector (also called epinephrine auto-injector) is an affordable option for epinephrine.†
+Epinephrine Injection, USP Auto-Injector (also called epinephrine auto-injector) is an affordable option for epinephrine.

 Our auto-injector lets patients always be prepared with a convenient, easy-to-carry, single dose of epinephrine that they may give to themselves or may be given by a caregiver or healthcare provider.